 b) If the Hosting CSE sent all the Subscription Verification request primitives, the Hosting CSE shall check if each Notify response primitive contains a Response Status Code indicating "OK".
 If not, the Hosting CSE shall return the Create <subscription> response primitive containing the Response Status Code indicating a "SUBSCRIPTION_VERIFICATION_INITIATION_FAILED" error.

-If the associatedCrossResourceSub is provided, check that the Hosting CSE ID value in the associatedCrossResourceSub is the same as the From parameter of the request.
-If not, return the response primitive with a Response Status Code indicating a "BAD_REQUEST" error.

 If the Originator provides a value of childResourceType which is not a valid child of the subscribed-to resource, the request shall be rejected with a Response Status Code indicating a “BAD_REQUEST” error.

 If the Originator provides missingData, check that subscribed-to resource is of type <timeSeries>.
 If not, the request shall be rejected with a Response Status Code indicating a "BAD_REQUEST" error.